Professional Teaching Fellow in Commercial Law

 Who are we looking for?

-- You will hold a postgraduate degree in law, or an undergraduate degree in law with appropriate professional and/or teaching experience in law, and have demonstrated excellence and a commitment to high quality research-informed teaching in the area of commercial law.
+The successful appointee should have a postgraduate degree in law or an undergraduate degree in law with appropriate professional and/or teaching experience in law, and have demonstrated excellence and a commitment to high quality research-informed teaching in the area of commercial law.

 New to New Zealand?